-Parent volunteers are enlisted to aid in the library, for tutoring, playground, and office, etc. A form is sent home prior to each school year.
+Parent volunteers are enlisted to aid in the library, for tutoring, playground, and office, etc. Please contact your school office if you are interested in volunteering.
+Volunteers are first asked to complete all Safe Environment training and paperwork in compliance with Diocese of La Crosse policy.